quicwg/load-balancers/draft-duke-quic-load-balancers.md

 ID as necessary to match the nonce length.
 The server ID immediately follows.

 The load balancer decrypts the server ID using 128-bit AES in counter (CTR) mode, much like QUIC packet number decryption.
-The counter input to AES-CTR is the are the nonce octets, padded to 16 octets using the as many of the first octets of the token as necessary.
+The nonce octets are padded to 16 octets using the as many of the first octets of the token as necessary, and used as counter input to AES-CTR.

-server_id = AES-CTR(key, non-server-id-bytes, encrypted_server_id)
+server_id = AES-CTR(key, padded-nonce, encrypted_server_id)

 For example, if the nonce length is 10 octets and the server ID length is 2 octets, the connection ID can be as small as 12 octets.
 The load balancer uses